vb-consulting/Norm.net/Documentation/reference/methods.md

     .Execute("update my_table set value = 1 where id = 1");
 ```

 - Disclaimer: command preparation may vary on different provider implementations, and in some cases, it may be set as a connection string parameter.
-For example, see the [prepare statements with PostgreSQL](https://www.npgsql.org/doc/prepare.html).
+For example, see the [prepared statements with PostgreSQL](https://www.npgsql.org/doc/prepare.html).

 ---

 ### Read

----

 ### ReadAsync

+### ReadFormat

+### ReadFormatAsync

+- There are four connection extensions and four instance methods:
+  - `Read`
+  - `ReadAsync`
+  - `ReadFormat`
+  - `ReadFormatAsync`

+- Each of these methods and extensions has one non-generic version and 12 generic versions.

+- They all implement a complex mapping system that enables you to map to anything from simple types to tuples and object instances.

+> Note: For more information on mapping system [see read mappings section.](/norm.net/docs/reference/mapping/)

 ---